ADITYA584/ADITYA584.github.io/README.md

 ## How to Use DragDropDo’s CCTV Video Converter
 Using the tool is straightforward.
 Here’s exactly how I do it:
-1. I go to the DragDropDo website.
+1. I go to the [DragDropDo homepage](https://dragdropdo.com) or directly to the DAV to MP4 tool.
 2. I upload my DAV file(s) by dragging and dropping them into the browser.
 3. I choose MP4 as the output format.
 4. I click convert and wait a short moment while the files process.